uutzinger/BioMedicalSensorBoard/impedance.md

 - [Instructables](https://www.instructables.com/Determining-Body-Composition-using-Arduino)

 Instructable solution was implemented and worked.
 OPAmps were changed to work with 3.3V.
+First OpAmp is a buffer.
+Second is a current to voltage converter, thrid OpAmp is differntial amplifier and 4th OpAmp is buffer.

 ## Analog Devices
 - [AD5933 12-bit impedance converter](https://www.analog.com/en/products/ad5933.html)